 Enjoy a full day of guided sightseeing in Tokyo led by a local guide, offering a perfect introduction to the city.
 Travelling by public transport, as Tokyoites do, you will get a real feel for city life and your guide will help you discover aspects of Tokyo that you would not be able to find on your own.
 Rather than a fixed itinerary, you can enjoy the flexibility of seeing and doing exactly what you want.

 You could start the day by visiting Asakusa, Tokyo's historic district.
-Here you can browse the bustling market place of Nakamise Dori, visit the famous Senso-ji Temple and explore the backstreets lined with Kabuki theatres, rustic bars and restaurants.
+Here you can browse the bustling market place of Nakamise Dori, visit the famous Senso-ji Temple and explore the backstreets lined with Kabuki theaters, rustic bars and restaurants.
 From Asakusa you can take a river cruise on the Sumida River to the Hamarikyu Gardens, a peaceful oasis of greenery and exquisite Japanese aesthetics in the heart of a bustling city.

 A short train journey from here can take you to Harajuku, the focal point for Tokyo's teen culture where you will find teenagers hanging out wearing quirky and extreme fashions.
 Nearby you can visit Meiji Jingu, one of the most famous and important shrines in Tokyo.
 Then why not end the day surrounded by the bright lights of Shinjuku, Tokyo's main business and entertainment district.
 Spend the rest of the evening discovering the city on your own.

 Overnight: Tokyo | Breakfast

 Today, try your hand at preparing Japanese cuisine with the help of a local.
-Together with your host you'll head out to the local market to shop for fresh ingredients before going to the kitchen, set up in the local cultural centre of the Yanaka District of Tokyo, known for its artisans and craftspeople.
+Together with your host you'll head out to the local market to shop for fresh ingredients before going to the kitchen, set up in the local cultural center of the Yanaka District of Tokyo, known for its artisans and craftspeople.
 Here, you’ll be shown how to prepare a traditional Japanese meal including classic dishes such as sushi, tempura or teriyaki chicken, which of course you can then enjoy for lunch.

 Overnight: Tokyo | Breakfast